elsheimy/Elsheimy.Components.Linears/README.md

 # Elsheimy.Components.Linears

-This is my implementation of the basic linear algebra problems.
-It covers:
+This is my implementation of the basic linear algebra problems in C#.
+Please feel free to relay your comments, suggestions or corrections.

+This component covers:

-## Matrices:
+## Matrices
 * Matrix addition / subtraction.
 * Matrix concatenation / shrinking / extraction.
 * Matrix reduction and elimination (Gauss and Gauss-Jordan).